Brittany’s Stage 4B Squamous Cell Metastatic Cervical Cancer Story

 I did decide to get a second opinion, because I knew you have to be your own advocate.

-I’m lucky enough, living in the Washington, D.C. area, and having the insurance that I have because my husband’s active duty military.
-So I was easily able to get the referral for a second opinion and go to Johns Hopkins.
+I’m lucky enough, living in the Washington, D.C., area and having the insurance that I have because my husband’s active-duty military.
+I was easily able to get the referral for a second opinion and go to Johns Hopkins.

-I saw a really great gynecological oncologist there who was a woman, which for some reason made me feel better, because up until recently, every single one of my doctors had been male.
-I was able to meet with her and she said, “I know your doctor at that hospital you’re going to.
+I saw a really great gynecological oncologist there who was a woman, which for some reason made me feel better.
+Up until recently, every single one of my doctors had been male.
+I was able to meet with her, and she said, “I know your doctor at that hospital you’re going to.
 I think this is the absolute best course of action.”

-And let’s be honest, at stage 4B there’s not a ton of options there.
+Let’s be honest, at stage 4B, there’s not a ton of options there.
 If you can, you undergo radiation and chemotherapy, and those are really your only options.
 Just hope that they knock out as much of it as possible.

 But I still thought it was important to see another doctor and ask the questions because I wouldn’t have been able to forgive myself if I had left something on the table.